 World of Warships is, at its heart, a shooter rather than a wargame.
 It’s just a slow-paced shooter that takes place between battleships, destroyers, and aircraft carriers on idealised tracts of ocean in an abstracted version of World War II.
-I don’t describe it this way to knock it, by the way – doing this, and doing it well, is the major reason World of Warships has become such a massively popular game.
+I don’t describe it this way to knock it, by the way – doing this, and doing it well, is the major reason World of Warships has become such a massively popular game, and one of the best World War 2 games.
 You can jump in a ship and start firing off broadsides right away – there’s none of that spending a week at sea nonsense.

 But Wargaming is planning on making that experience slightly more fraught.
 Submarines are coming to the game, and I had the opportunity to take command of one myself at Wargaming’s Austin studio earlier this month.
 The new ship class is set to change the way the game works, and Wargaming has made some interesting decisions about how stealth works with submarine warfare.